iEDI-hnet/FastSeriesDoc/Writerside/topics/products/ean.md

 ## Barcodes
 How to use barcodes for products and variants

 %product% can convert any product or variant field into Barcode format.
-You can display them in catalogs or quotes.
+You can display them in catalogues.

-You can print the barcode(s) in 4 different ways:
+You can print the barcode(s) in 3 different ways:

 1. <b>EAN/UPC Tab.</b> Create barcode for 1 specific product or variant by clicking on «Barcode» icon near each product in the product list.
    ![%product%](barcode-1.png) { width="700" }